We also provide Bazel “rules” to integrate tightly with language ecosystems

 List common subcommands or expressions

-Aspect CLI is free to use for individuals
+Aspect CLI is free to use

 You can rely on aspect to power your developer experience workflows.